Alex Karaban’s career-high 26 points leads No. 5 UConn to 101-63 rout of Arkansas-Pine Bluff

 UConn led 45-33 at intermission and extended that in the second half, taking its first 20-point lead at 62-42 on a follow layup off an offensive rebound by Karaban.
 The Huskies’ first 30-point lead came on a three-point play by Stephon Castle.

+UConn finished 13 of 28 from 3-point range.
+The Huskies were led by Spencer, who hit 5-of-6 shots from behind the arc.
+Karaban made 6 of 9, after going 4 for 16 over the last two games.

+“It felt really good to see the ball go in with my shot,” Karaban said.
+“Just having that confidence back and to know that I’m a great shooter.”

-Despite being heavy underdogs, Pine Bluff stayed with the Huskies through much of the first 20 minutes.
+Despite being heavy underdogs, Pine Bluff stayed with the Huskies through much of the first 20 minutes, leading 18-17 midway through the half.
+There were outrebounding the Huskies 20-17 at the break, before being outrebounded 22-8 in the second half.

+“Our guys really fought hard on that defensive end, fought hard as far as boxing them out and things of that nature,” said Pine Bluff coach Solomon Bozeman.
+“So super excited with the way we started the game.”

 UConn led 33-31 with just over 2 1/2 minutes left in the first half before closing on a 12-2 run, which was highlighted by a block from Clingan that led to a fast-break layup from Solomon Ball on the other end.